-He and his sister Vera were the youngest of six siblings with their mother losing her life while giving birth to the lone daughter of the family.
+He and his sister Vera (voiced by Tara Strong) were the youngest of six siblings with their mother losing her life while giving birth to the lone daughter of the family.
 Because they lived with their deadbeat-drunken father, they were forced to pickpocket in order to survive.
 They couldn’t be with their four older brothers due to them either being in jail or ending up dead.

 One day while hiding out at an abandoned train station, Manchester was physically crippled in excessive pain.
 For a while, his telekinetic powers were developing.

 To make things worse, the police are able to catch up to them.
 With her brother unable to move, Vera tries her best to fend the officials.